Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

     model.map(device)

-When mapping a model on a device, if the Model contains layers that are not hardware compatible or is too big to fit on the device, it will be split in multiple sequences.
+When mapping a model on a device, if the Model contains layers that are not hardware compatible or it is too big to fit on the device, it will be split in multiple sequences.

 The number of sequences, program size for each and how they are mapped are included in the ``Model`` `.summary() <../api_reference/akida_apis.html#akida.Model.summary>`__ output after it